 6. Go digital with your invitations

-Between save-the-dates, invitations, RSVP cards, and day-of stationery (such as menus and place cards), couples spent an average of $530 on wedding stationery in 2021.6 To cut paper costs, consider mailing just one invitation per guest with instructions to RSVP online.
-You'll save even more if you use digital invitations and mail physical invitations only to friends and relatives you know will expect and treasure them.
+Between save-the-dates, invitations, RSVP cards, and day-of stationery (such as menus and place cards), couples spent an average of $530 on wedding stationery in 2023.4 To cut paper costs, consider mailing just one invitation per household with instructions to RSVP online.
+You'll save even more if you use digital invitations and mail physical invitations only to friends and relatives you know will treasure them.

 7. Rethink your wedding attire